How Not to Extract Information From Black Holes: Cosmic Censorship as a Guiding Principle: How Charged Black Holes Evaporate

-It can be proven, using Jensen's inequality, that the quantity in Eq.\eqref{mutual info} is necessarily non-negative.
-For completeness, let us plot the mutual information given by Eq.\eqref{rs mutual info} (this was already done in \cite{1311.1656}) to see the bounds its non-negativity imposes on the ratios $Q/M$ and $q/m$.
+Moreover, it can be proven, using Jensen's inequality, that the quantity in Eq.\eqref{mutual info} is necessarily non-negative.
+For completeness, let us plot the mutual information given by Eq.\eqref{rs mutual info} (this was already done in \cite{1311.1656}) to see the bounds its non-negativity imposes on the ratios $Q/M$ and $q/m$, assuming the emission of identical particles with mass $m$ and charge $q$.

-In Fig.\ref{fig:mutual info 3d}, following \cite{1311.1656}, we included negative $q/m$ ratios to better display the behavior and the maximum of the mutual information function.
+In Fig.(\ref{fig:mutual info 3d}), following \cite{1311.1656}, we included negative $q/m$ ratios to better display the behavior and the maximum of the mutual information function.
 It must be noted, though, that we have assumed $Q>0$, so only positive values for $q$ are allowed.
 Indeed, when a charged pair is produced in the electrical field of the black hole, the particle with the same charge as the black hole is repulsed to infinity, while the other one is absorbed, thus reducing the black hole's charge.
 Therefore, for $Q>0$ we only consider the emission and tunneling of positive electric charges.
 This is the same assumption made in the Hiscock-Weems model.

 From the contour plot we can observe the bounds on $q/m$ and $Q/M$ better: we notice that all values of $Q/M \in \left( 0,1 \right) $ are allowed only for $q/m=1$.
 As $Q/M$ tends towards $0$, it is around $\sqrt{2}$ (in the large mass limit, as shown in \cite{1311.1656} this upper bound is saturated).
 When $q/m \approx 0$, higher $Q/M$ values are not possible anymore.
 The lowest $Q/M$ is about $0.86$ for $q/m=0$.
 This value is intriguing, as we will comment on later.